-Acetic acid in vinegar, citric acid, oil of clove and oil of cinnamon have been shown to kill plant tissue by dissolving the cell membrane, which causes the plant to dry out.
+Acetic acid in vinegar, oil of clove and oil of cinnamon have been shown to kill plant tissue by dissolving the cell membrane, which causes the plant to dry out.
 Alternative Herbicides and Vinegar work best when used in the sun.
-A word of caution, however: vinegar in concentrations greater than 5% acetic acid, citric acid and concentrated oils may be hazardous—burning the skin or damaging the eyes—and should be handled with care.
+A word of caution, however: vinegar in concentrations greater than 5% acetic acid, and concentrated oils may be hazardous—burning the skin or damaging the eyes—and should be handled with care.
 Additionally, vinegar is not registered with EPA for use as herbicide.

 Soil Conditions and Pasture Management

 Some farmers report that thistles grow where soil calcium levels are low, iron is high, and phosphorus is low or complexed.
 (Anderson , 2001) Thistles seem to prefer soils high in anaerobic bacteria, where residue decay is poor, or the soil is compacted.